-Maintain a damp surface until the wet burlap is placed.
+Maintain a damp surface until the saturated burlap is placed.
 Fully saturate burlap before placing on concrete surface.
-Cover all concrete surfaces with saturated burlap within 15 minutes after finishing the concrete, do not mar concrete during placement of the wet burlap.
+Cover all concrete surfaces with saturated burlap within 15 minutes after finishing the concrete, do not mar concrete during placement of the saturated burlap.
+When times of delay are expected to exceed 15 minutes, cover all concrete that has been placed, but not finished, with saturated burlap.
 Maintain the curing so that moisture is always present at the concrete surface.

-Place and weight down the burlap so it will remain in intimate contact with the surface covered.
+Place and weight down the saturated burlap so it will remain in intimate contact with the surface covered.